-26. Looked After Children
+26. Looked After Children / Children with a Social Worker

 The school recognises that the most common reason for children becoming Looked After is as a result of abuse and/or neglect.
 The school ensures that staff members have the skills, knowledge and understanding to keep 'Looked After Children' safe.
 The designated teacher to champion the education and well-being of 'Looked After Children' and 'Previously Looked After Children' is the Designated Safeguarding Lead (DSL) Kay Bridson who holds the information in relation to a child's Looked After legal status and care arrangements.